Using gamification in B2B marketing and development: myth or reality?!

 Gamification in B2B: a different numbers game

-One of the reasons, why gamification is so popular in B2C is the scale.
+One of the reasons why gamification marketing is so popular in B2C is the scale.
 A successful campaign in a mid-sized country can bring in 100s of thousands of interactions.
 Every interaction is, potentially, also related to a consumer purchasing something.
 Couple that with building a better and more emotional connection between the brand and the player and the effect is easy to grasp.

 – LAC – Lead acquisition cost